Manikantan16/Email-Based-OTP-Verification-System-in-Python/README.md

   - dotenv - Keep your Gmail SMTP credentials hidden by storing them outside your main VS Code project, such as in a .env file.
   - Commands:
       -  pip install python-dotenv
+## 📌 Note:
+ - To securely use Gmail SMTP, you need to generate and use an App Password if 2-Step Verification is enabled on your Google account.
+ - Without it, emails will fail to send.
 ## 🧩 Workflow:
 - Key in the Senders Name
 - Key in the Senders Email